 3. Building the Mindful Experience.

-In order to facilitate this step with your clients, it’s critical to be in the moment.
+To facilitate this step with your clients, it’s critical to be in the moment.

 4. Shifting Your Thinking